Unformat Hard Disks/USB Drives with Ease Recovery

 2. Format or Revert The Device to Its Previous File System (Optional)

-If you've changed the device file system while formatting and you want to get its previous file format back.
+If you've changed the device's file system during formatting and want to restore its previous file format.
 You may retry to format and reset the file system on your drive again.

 This is why we suggest you save the recovered data to another secure location so as to avoid further data loss.